oleksiy-bolgarov-jr/AntiNaughtinessDevice2000/README.md

 ## Important note
 If you wish to have this script shut down your computer, you need to add the relevant permissions to your sudoers file.

+regulators.py is the file that is to be run at startup.

 ## Things I still need to do
 - [ ] Add Windows support
 - [ ] Make the application more difficult to terminate